Trump campaign flouted agreement to follow health guidelines at rally, documents show

 The region was already beginning to see a spike in coronavirus cases.
 And Minnesota Gov. Tim Walz (D) had issued an executive order in June limiting outdoor gatherings to 250 people.

-The campaign initially told city officials it expected up to 9,000 people, according to a Sept.
-25 email the local fire chief, Shawn Krizaj, sent to his deputies.
-Krizaj wrote that he was trying to work with airport officials and the campaign to ensure the rally complied with the governor’s cap on public gatherings.
+The campaign initially told city officials that it expected up to 9,000 people, according to a Sept.
+25 email Shawn Krizaj, the local fire chief, sent to his deputies.
+Krizaj wrote that he was trying to work with airport officials and the campaign to ensure the rally complied with the governor’s limit on public gatherings.

 The following day, City Council member Joel Sipress emailed the city’s Democratic mayor, Emily Larson.
 “Whether the event is indoors or outdoors, under the law the attendance must be limited to 250 people,” he wrote.

-Larson responded that she was still getting more information about the event but added: “We have been explicit and clear on this with them.”
+Larson responded that she was still getting more information about the event but added, “We have been explicit and clear on this with them.”

 Sipress, a Democrat, also wrote to two airport authority board members that he believed the airport was “legally obliged” to ensure the campaign obeyed the state’s limit.
 The Duluth Airport Authority, or DAA, has a seven-member board appointed by the mayor.